 The first icon is a flyout for presets.
-Photoshop includes some default settings for printing photographs.
+Photoshop includes some default settings for standard proportions for printing photographs.
 Second from the left is a list of common presets, which allows you to add your own custom ratios.
 Next, you can set the width and height of your final cropped image.
 For example if you need a 800 pixel by 200 pixel image for your website, you can set that here.
 The arrows in the middle allow you to swap the width and height.
 Resolution allows you to choose how many pixels per inch you need.
 Remember the table you looked at in Tutorial 1-2?
 I will usually use a preset or enter custom ratio, like when I crop an image for Facebook.

 The clear button will quickly clear the contents in the ratio boxes. the Straighten tool is VERY handy.
 Click on the icon that looks like a level and then click and drag across your image (ideally on something you know should be perfectly horizontal or vertical.

 So if you think you’ll be making an 8×10 print from the image, just select the 2×3 ratio and crop.
 I usually avoid the preset for “4×5 300dpi” as it will usually crop my image smaller – I’ll resize when I’m done, or save the larger file.

 This tool isn’t on the toolbar, but is in the Image menu – Image > Trim.
 Sometimes you might have an image that has a few layers and parts of the image may expand past the visible image size.
 If you have a lot of this happening, your file size can get much larger than it needs to be.
 If you are sure you don’t need to use any of the non-visible area, you can trim to image.
 This will remove everything except what is inside the visible area.
 It won’t look like anything happened, but it has.